‘Creativity helps us to make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’

 Through coaching we can change our narratives and become creators of our own destinies.

-I’ll only be taking on occasional clients but do get in touch if you think I’d be the right fit for you.
+I’m taking on more clients in 2026 so get in touch if you think I’d be the right fit for you.

 There’s nothing I love more than running writing retreats in Bridlington and elsewhere.